 assessment of children and adults.

-Sarah D. Stearns, PhD.
-After graduating from Dartmouth College, Dr. Stearns was a Visiting Study Fellow with the Refugee Studies Programme at Oxford University.
-She earned her doctorate in Clinical Psychology from the University of Kentucky College of Arts and Sciences and completed a Postdoctoral Fellowship at Kosair Children's Hospital/Bingham Child Guidance Center, in Louisville, KY.
-Dr. Stearns has been in practice since 2000, first at La Rabida Children's Hospital in Chicago, and then at Dartmouth-Hitchcock Psychiatric Associates in Lebanon, NH.
-Dr. Stearns is skilled at treating disruptive behavior disorders such as ADHD and ODD, and can provide parent behavior management and anger management training in individual, dyadic, or group formats.
-Dr. Stearns' other treatment specialties for ages 2 through 22 include: anxiety disorders (e.g., phobias, separation anxiety, PTSD, generalized anxiety, social anxiety); coping with grief and loss; pain management; and treatment of acute and chronic medical conditions.
-Dr. Stearns has experience utilizing Tele-psychiatry applications to disseminate evidence based treatments for post-traumatic stress and disruptive behavior disorders to clinicians throughout New Hampshire and Vermont.
+Sarah D. Stearns, PhD. is a clinical/pediatric psychologist who is licensed in both NH and VT.
+Dr. Stearns is a graduate of Dartmouth College, received her Doctorate in Clinical Psychology from the University of Kentucky, and completed a Post-doctoral Fellowship at Kosair Children's Hospital in Louisville, KY.
+Dr. Stearns has expertise in treating disruptive behavior disorders such as ADHD and ODD, and provides parent behavior management and anger management training in individual and dyadic formats.
+Dr. Stearns' other treatment specialties for ages 2-22 include anxiety disorders (e.g., phobias, separation anxiety, PTSD, generalized anxiety, social anxiety); coping with grief and loss, pain management, and treatment of acute and chronic medical conditions.